 Conduct Financial Clearance

 Conducting a financial clearance puts in place plans that should be followed when claiming payments for services rendered.
-This includes a patient's financial responsibility where patients will be footing the entire bills for services received.
-If there is an insurance company to submit claims to, then this will be determined upfront.
+This includes a patient’s financial responsibility where patients will be footing the entire bills for services received.
+If there is an insurance company or revenue cycle management company to submit claims to, then this will be determined upfront.
 This prevents any frustrations during the actual payment collection and reimbursements.

 Streamlined Check-In & Check-Out Process